iamvik7/React-project/README.md

 # React-project
-this is the basic react project.
+This is the basic react project.